FreeTAKTeam/FreeTakServer/TAKfreeServer/TAKWinService/README.md

 > To run FreeTakServer you require admin priviliges

+This package is deprecated we're sorry for any inconvenience

 # Installing FreeTakServer on Windows step by step

 for general information see also